Ashok0/EnderalVREssentials/README.md

 * C:\ (Your Game Folder)\mods\Enderal VR\EnderalVRpatch.ini

 ## Tools

+[**Synthesis v0.18.3**](https://github.com/Mutagen-Modding/Synthesis): A framework and GUI to construct a single Bethesda game patch from many patcher sources.
+Designed to allow any program to work as a patcher as long as it conforms to the CLI API.

+[**Nemesis Unlimited Behavior Engine v0.84-beta**](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases): An animation framework that enables behavior mods like CGO, SkySA, Ultimate Combat and most FNIS dependent mods to work together.

 [**DynDOLOD Standalone 3.0 Alpha-33**](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
 By combining DynDOLOD with xLODGen users can create drastically enhanced static object LOD + tree LOD and the new, optional dynamic distant object LOD in a few simple steps.

 [**xLODGen Beta 81**](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-80-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/): Tool for generating terrain LOD.